jay808123/testing-module/tasks/unit-testing/README.md

 After completing this task a student will be able to:
 - write unit tests
 - read the code written by other people and understand the functionality
+- assert that functions return the expected values matching the requirements

 ## Introduction